awslabs/service-workbench-on-aws/addons/addon-internal-auth-dep-check/README.md

 # Addon for checking if environment is ready to upgrade after internal auth deprecation

 The purpose of this add-on is check that the environment is ready for deployment after upgrading to the version of Service Workbench that has deprecated internal authentication.
-Runs only once after upgrade has successfully been deployed.

 ## npm packages